getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 **Perhaps one could argue** that a function *becomes a method*, not at definition time, but during run-time just for that invocation, depending on how it's called at its call-site (with an object reference context or not -- see Chapter 2 for more details).
 Even this interpretation is a bit of a stretch.

-The safest conclusion is probably that "function" and "method" are interchangable in JavaScript.
+The safest conclusion is probably that "function" and "method" are interchangeable in JavaScript.

 ### Arrays